gromacs/gromacs/docs/reference-manual/functions/long-range-vdw.rst

 Lennard-Jones PME
 ~~~~~~~~~~~~~~~~~

-In order to treat systems, using Lennard-Jones potentials, that are
+As with electrostatics, the particle-mesh Ewald method can be used to
+treat the dispersion component of systems with Lennard-Jones
+potentials.
+These can improve the fidelity of the model physics when
-non-homogeneous outside of the cut-off distance, we can instead use the
+the system is non-homogeneous outside of the cut-off distance.
+In this
-Particle-mesh Ewald method as discussed for electrostatics above.
-In
-this case the modified Ewald equations become
+case the modified Ewald equations become

 .. math:: \begin{aligned}
           V &=& V_{\mathrm{dir}} + V_{\mathrm{rec}} + V_{0} \\[0.5ex]